Jerome Jordan

-Jerome Adolphus Jordan (born September 29, 1986) is a Jamaican professional basketball player for Peñarol Mar del Plata of the Liga Nacional de Básquet (LNB).
+Jerome Adolphus Jordan (born September 29, 1986) is a Jamaican professional basketball player who last played for RANS Simba Bogor of the Indonesian Basketball League (IBL).
 He played college basketball for the University of Tulsa and represents the Jamaica national team in international competition.

 Early life

 Jordan was born to parents Bryan and Faith Jordan in Kingston, Jamaica, a city with just two hardwood courts, and it was not until age 16 that Jordan began playing basketball.
 Stephen Johnston, a former Jamaica national team captain, found a spot for Jordan at Redemption Christian Academy in Troy, New York, which he attended with his sister, Jheanelle, while his parents stayed in Jamaica.
 However, after one semester, Bryan withdrew Jerome and Jheanelle from the school and they returned to Kingston.

 After graduating from Jamaica College, Jordan enrolled at Florida Air Academy in Melbourne, Florida.
 However, he was ineligible to play in 2005–06 due to an academic transfer rule.